magcamnv/MBeautifier/README.md

 ##### Special rules regarding indentation

  - **IndentationCharacter**: [white-space|tab].
 Specifies which character should be used for auto-indentation: white space or tabulator.
 Defaults to "white-space".
+Ignored when formatting via editor.
  - **IndentationCount**: Integer value.
 Specifies the level of auto-indentation (how many **IndentationCharacter** means one level of indentation).
 Defaults to "4".
+Ignored when formatting via editor.
  - **Indentation_TrimBlankLines**: [1|0].
 Specifies if blank lines (lines containing only white space characters - as result of auto-indentation) should be trimmed (made empty) by MBeautifier.
 Defaults to "1" as it can lead to smaller file sizes.
  - **Indentation_Strategy**: ['AllFunctions'|'NestedFunctions'|'NoIndent'].
 Controls the "Function indenting format" preference of the MATLAB editor used by MBeautifier: changes the indentation level of the functions' body.
 Possible values: "AllFunctions" - indent the body of each function, "NestedFunctions" - indent the body of nested functions only, "NoIndent" - all of the functions' body will be indented the same amount as the function keyword itself.